oxfordcontrol/CDCS/README.md

 ## Description<a name="Description"></a>

-ADMM-PDCP is a MATLAB&reg; implementation of the alternating direction method of multipliers (ADMM) for conic programs in the standard primal and dual vectorized forms
+CDCS implements the alternating direction method of multipliers (ADMM) to solve conic programs in the standard primal and dual vectorized forms

 		minimize 	c'x						maximize 	b'y
 	(1)	subject to	Ax = b,				(2)	subject to	c - A'y = z,
 					x \in K								z \in K*

-where the conic constraint `x \in K` can be replaced by `p` smaller conic constraints `x_1 \in K_1`, ..., `x_p \in K_p`, where `x_1`, ..., `x_p` are (possibly not-disjoint) subsets of the original optimization variable `x`.
-ADMM-PDCP supports cartesian products of the following cones:
+where the conic constraint `x \in K` are _partially decomposable_.
+This means that `x \in K` can be replaced by `p` smaller conic constraints `x_1 \in K_1`, ..., `x_p \in K_p`, where `x_1`, ..., `x_p` are (possibly not-disjoint) subsets of the original optimization variable `x`.
+CDCS supports cartesian products of the following cones:

 * R^n (free variables)
 * Non-negative orthant
 * Second-order cone
 * Positive semidefinite cone

-At present, only chordal decomposition techniques for semidefinite cones are implemented, while the other supported cone types are not decomposed.
-Consequently, ADMM-PDCP is most suitable for large semidefinite programs (SDPs) characterized by chordal sparsity, although it can be used for any conic program over the supported cones.
+Currently, CDCS only decomposes semidefinite cones characterized by a chordal sparsity pattern.
+The other supported cone types are not decomposed.
+This means that CDCS is most suitable for large sparse semidefinite programs (SDPs), although it can be used for any conic program over the supported cones.

+## Licence

+CDCS is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public Licence (LGPL) as published by the Free Software Foundation; either version 3 of the Licence, or (at your option) any later version.

+CDCS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this Module; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA.

 ## Quick start<a name="QuickStart"></a>

-To install ADMM-PDCP, simply run the installer script at the MATLAB&reg; command line:
+To install CDCS, simply run the installer script at the MATLAB&reg; command line:

-	>> admmPDCPInstall;
+	>> cdcsInstall;

 To test your installation, run

-	>> admmPDCPTest;
+	>> cdcsTest;

-ADMM-PDCP is called with the syntax
+CDCS is called with the syntax

-	>> [x,y,z,info] = admmPDCP(At,b,c,K);
+	>> [x,y,z,info] = cdcs(At,b,c,K,options);

-where `At` is the transpose of the data matrix in problem (1) above.
+where `At` is the transpose of the matrix `A` in problems (1)-(2) above.
 Note that the inputs and outputs are in the same format used by SeDuMi.
 Type

-	>> help admmPDCP
+	>> help cdcsOpts

-for more details about specifying additional solver options.
+for a complete list of solver options.

 **NOTE:** _this is a research code, and is under active development.
 You may find some undocumented inputs and options that are being used for development